hansenms/azure_templates/README.md

     "contentVersion": "0.0.0.1",
     "parameters": {
         "adminUsername": {
-            "value": "gadgetron"
+            "value": "<ADMIN USERNAME>"
         },
         "adminPassword": {
-            "value": "<PASSWORD FOR IMAGE CREATOR>"
+            "value": "<ADMIN PASSWORD>"
         },
         "sshKeyValue1": {
-          "value": "ssh-rsa JAJSHKDHSKJDHKJSDHJKDHSJSDKJHSKJHKSDJHJKDHSKHDKSJHDKSDHJK  exportedkey"
+            "value": "<SSH KEY>"
+        },
+        "dockerUsername": {
+           "value":"<DOCKER USERNAME>"
+        },
+        "dockerPassword": {
+           "value":"<DOCKER PASSWORD>"
+        },
+        "dockerImage": {
+           "value":"gadgetron/ubuntu_1604_no_cuda"
         }
     }
 }
 ```
 The `sshKeyValue1` is the public key that will be installed on the VM to enable login to run the configuration scripts.
 It should be a key that works with the user that you are running this script as.
 You would probably find that key by typing `cat ~/.ssh/id_rsa.pub`.

-At the end of this process, you will have a managed disk image in Azure.
+At the end of this process (which will probably take 20-30 minutes), you will have a managed disk image in Azure.
 You can find the ID of this image by looking at the output of `az image list`.
 If you just want the IDs of the images `az image list | jq .[].id`.

-How you need to make a configuration file with parameters for the cloud deployment itself.
+Now you need to make a configuration file with parameters for the cloud deployment itself.
 You can find an example configuration file in `gadgetron.parameters.json`:

 ```
 {